balajirags/bookings_cancellation_prediction_service/README.md

 ### Goals  ###
 1. Design and implement a machine learning model that predicts the probability of a hotel booking being canceled.
-2. Utilize historical booking data, customer profiles, booking details, and other relevant features to train the model.
+2. Utilize historical booking data, booking details, and other relevant features to train the model.
 3. Evaluate the model's performance using appropriate metrics, such as auc,accuracy, precision, recall, and F1-score.
 4. Provide actionable insights to hotel management for proactive decision-making and resource allocation.